2025 AGENDA

 1:35 PM - 2:10 PM

-This session introduces foundational strategies for improving energy efficiency and resilience in residential retrofits, setting the stage for discussions on financing, policy, and implementation.
-Experts will discuss cost-effective solutions, overcoming common barriers in retrofit projects, and the role of policy and incentives in driving widespread adoption of energy-efficient practices in residential buildings.
+This session explores practical strategies to improve energy efficiency and resilience in residential retrofits, while setting the stage for broader discussions on financing, policy, and implementation.
+Panelists will share cost-effective solutions, ways to overcome common barriers, and the role of policy and incentives in driving adoption.
+The session also highlights made-in-Canada innovations—like scaling heat pumps in multi-unit buildings—and how cross-sector collaboration is advancing retrofit solutions nationwide.

 This session will explore how municipalities across Canada are developing Deep Energy Retrofit (DER) Toolkits through a four-year initiative led by CHBA and Natural Resources Canada.
 Representatives from municipalities across Canada will share their experiences, successes, and challenges in promoting energy efficiency upgrades and incentivizing retrofits.
 Attendees will gain insights into effective outreach strategies and practical lessons learned in scaling Net Zero home upgrades.